 Encompassing more than 600 square miles in North Central Florida, Ocala National Forest is your playground for adventure.

 What could be better than this?
 Camping within earshot of the surf, soft breezes and soaring seagulls.
 Beach camping in Florida is living the dream.

-Windswept beaches, pristine back country waterways, a mile-long fishing bridge and a shady, scenic campground.
+Windswept beaches, pristine back country waterways, a mile-long fishing bridge, scenic campgrounds, and a lot of hands-on history.